aws-cloudformation/aws-cloudformation-resource-providers-kms/key/docs/README.md

 #### KeyPolicy

-The key policy that authorizes use of the AWS KMS Key.
+The key policy that authorizes use of the AWS KMS key.
 The key policy must observe the following rules.

 _Required_: Yes